xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+You will meet an important person who will help you advance professionally.